datatrustengineering/DataTrustEngineering/README.md

 - 🙌 **Contribute**: read [CONTRIBUTING.md](./CONTRIBUTING.md)

 **Data Trust Engineering (DTE)** is a community-driven approach that empowers data teams to build trusted, AI-ready systems through practical engineering patterns and open-source collaboration.
 Born from the *Data Trust Engineering Manifesto*, DTE provides actionable frameworks for certifying data systems by use case, risk, and value, blending DataOps principles with hands-on implementation.
 Our first artifact, the **DTE Trust Dashboard**, demonstrates real-time data and AI trust monitoring—more tools are coming from our community!
-Join us at [datatrustmanifesto.org](https://datatrustmanifesto.org) and fuel the #DTERevolution.
+Join us at [datatrustmanifesto.org](https://datatrustmanifesto.org) and fuel the #DataTrustCommunity.

 ## Why DTE?